 Note: Be sure to observe the hardware requirements for the virtualization applications that you are using.
-For information, see the documentation that comes with that product.
+Disregarding them can cause performance impacts when using VMM.
+For information on the hardware requirements for the virtualization applications that you are using, see the documentation that comes with that product.